 If you are found ineligible for any reason, you have the right to reapply for shelter immediately, with no waiting period.
-However, the City is denying shelter to some families when they reapply.

 The City must give you shelter when you reapply if:

-- You or your child(ren) would be in immediate danger if you do not receive shelter (including for medical reasons). - You have new facts, information, or documents, or something has changed. - You (or the primary tenant) have just been evicted from the last place you stayed. - Your child is the victim of child abuse, and the abuser lives in the last place you stayed, or the abuser can find your child. - You are a domestic violence survivor, and your abuser lives in the last place you stayed or can find you. - You are reapplying more than 30 days after last having been found ineligible for shelter.
+- You or your child(ren) would be in immediate danger if you do not receive shelter (including for medical reasons). - > You (or the primary tenant) have just been evicted from the last place you stayed. - Your child is the victim of child abuse, and the abuser lives in the last place you stayed, or the abuser can find your child. - You are a domestic violence survivor, and your abuser lives in the last place you stayed or can find you. - > You are reapplying more than 30 days after last having been found ineligible for shelter.